rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/rkhunter.md

 [Press <ENTER> to continue]
 ```

-If problems exist with the email setup, hold off completing the remaining steps.
+Hold off completing the remaining steps if problems exist with the email setup.
 When confirming email works, but before allowing `rkhunter` to run automatically, run the command manually again with the "--propupd" flag to create the `rkhunter.dat` file.
 This ensures recognition of your environment and configuration:

 ```
 rkhunter --propupd